Crisis in the Kremlin: Gameplay

 A scene set in January 2013 with the Russian people in turmoil.
 A food shortage is about to turn into a crisis.

 Starting in 1985, the player handles various governing tasks, from policies such as civil rights and the workweek to budgets.
 It was the first game to include the individual allocation of funding in a budget.
 A significant portion of the game involves special events, such as the 1988 Armenian earthquake or the Chernobyl disaster.
 The player's responses to these events can involve taking the historical route or a dramatically different approach; the player is given usually three to five choices after picking up the appropriate telephone.
 The player must walk a line between radicals, reformists, and hardliners.
-Overly scorning any side can cause the player to fall out of favor with it, which may lead to a vote of confidence in the Politburo.
+Overly scorning any side can cause the player to fall out of favor with it, which may lead to a vote of no confidence in the Politburo.
 Warsaw Pact states will also begin to shy away from the Soviet Union, as will the Baltic states, the Ukraine, and other Union Republics.

 The player may cut or increase spending to various parts of the nation, such as construction, environment, the military, pensions, Soviet Republics, and so on.
 The player can spend toward different groups, such as bureaucrats or conservatives, to gain their support.
 A food shortage can occur, for example, if not enough money is being spent on agriculture and transport (roads, buses, railroads, trucks, highways, etc.).

 Extra events occur if the player lasts past the Soviet Union's (and the game's own) time frame, such as American intervention in North Korea or the ability to renegotiate a new Union treaty to form a confederation or disband the Soviet Union altogether in favor of a British-style commonwealth.
 New technology will also develop, as will fears of an asteroid hitting the earth.
 The new technology can include things like vaccines for AIDS (developed by Soviet scientists that will improve diplomatic relationships with other nations) and animal cloning solutions that will prevent world hunger - using in vitro meat.